-Coming from a science highschool and enrolling in a campus as big as the University of the Philippines, Rain’s come across her fair share of individuals, and she’s seen the inequality of it all—especially with the shift to online learning.
+Coming from a science highschool and enrolling in a university as big as Adamson, Rain’s come across her fair share of individuals, and she’s seen the inequality of it all—especially with the shift to online learning.

 It’s at this point that Rain starts to raise her voice; it becomes clear that this is a theme that hits close to her heart (if not right smack in the middle of it).
 “I always tweet about how online classes have been unfair to those without access, and it just really breaks my heart,” she tells us.
 “I’m just really mad, like, come on!
 Come up with a plan for these people.”

 Clearly, 2020’s hardest hits can break even the most energetic and charismatic of us.
 In a letter that she pens to our country, she says, “Dear Philippines, I love you, but I don’t think you love me back.”
 It’s difficult, she explains, when you see so much struggle and know that there is better, and when you know that people deserve better.

 But not all is lost.
 People have risen to the call that 2020 has punched us with—again and again, and again.

 There’s one more thing our Prom Queen tells us: “We depend too much on the idea of a new beginning that’s a new year or a new month, [but] you have to create these opportunities; you create a clean state [of] your own.
 A new year is not going to bring that.”

 So, you know what?
 Let’s have all the hope of a better 2021, but let’s not place all our bets on it—because you never know.
 You might want to get rid of everything that plagued and defined 2020, but you get nothing from leaving it all behind.
 There is so much that we’ve gone through and are overcoming, and it’s a disservice to start from scratch.